Explore the Land of the Rising Sun by rail

 We visit Nara today, another former capital and a short train ride away from Kyoto.
 Nara is an attractive, compact city of narrow streets set against a backdrop of wooded hills.
 Here we enjoy a walking tour, taking in the beautiful Todai-ji Temple, the largest wooden building in the world and its Great Buddha, Kasuga Shrine and the Deer Park.

-We depart this morning for Osaka airport for the flight to London Heathrow, arriving late afternoon the same day.
+We depart this morning for Osaka airport for the flight to London Heathrow, via Hong Kong, arriving in the evening on the same day.
 On arrival in London, your tour concludes.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.